llanesleonardo/Docs/gitHubDocs/notes.md

 6. In the search field, start typing the name of person you want to invite, then click a name in the list of matches
 7. Click Add NAME to REPOSITORY
 8. The user will receive an email inviting them to the repository.
 Once they accept your invitation, they will have collaborator access to your repository

+### Following people

+You can follow people on GitHub to receive notifications about their activity and discover projects in their communities.

+When you follow people, you'll see their public activity on your personal dashboard.
+If someone you follow stars a public repository, GitHub may recommend the repository to you.

+1. Navigate to the user's profile page
+2. Under the user's profile picture, click Follow

 ## Projects